drostehk/flask-react/README.md

 # What is this?

 This project is for create the structure of a new application with the following architecture.
 My personal goal is understand and apply the test driven development process.
+I want to develop web applications that send the complete html document only a few times, and use AJAX to build the User eXperience.

 ## Backend
 - Flask as html provider and api backend